Crazy-Ginger/AutoHotKeys/README.md

 # AutoHotKeys

 A repo of my autohotkey scripts, use at your own peril

-<h1>Scripts:</h1>
+## Scripts

-Space Ubuntu: removes the irritating WIN + Space which changes language and instead launches WSL Ubuntu instead
+Terminal Start: removes the irritating WIN + Space which changes language and instead launches Windows Terminal instead VLC Launch: maps the useless Pause key on the keyboard to open VLC